bseverns/pointy-clumps/README.md

 - `--layout`: Scene layout.
 One of:
   - `ring` (default): Clumps arranged on a circular ring around the origin.
   - `tower`: Clumps stacked vertically along the Y axis, forming a column.
+- `--climate-anomaly`: Normalized anomaly sampled from a climate raster (e.g., NASA/ESA drought or soil-moisture).
+Values are clamped to `[-1, 1]` and only shift hue—geometry stays loyal to the wind field.
+- `--climate-anomaly-hue`: Degrees of hue swing when the anomaly hits ±1 (default: 25°).
+A smaller number keeps the palette calmer.
+- `--climate-tag`: Short label describing which climate layer drove the color.
+  It ends up in the EisenScript header so you can trace the provenance later.

 ### Example: ring layout